RezaRahemtola/Survivor/README.md

 ## Features 🔥

 - Authentication as a company employee
+  - Access persisted when the app is closed for simplified experience
 - User profile with your personal information
 - Dashboard with widgets (see below)
 - Coworkers gallery